Masayuki-Suzuki/portfolio/README.md

 #### Mockup
 Using Sketch App.
 #### Animation
-I haven't used library like GSAP because I've wanted to code from scratch for improve my javascript skills.
+I haven't used a library like GSAP because I've wanted to code from scratch in order to improve my javascript skills.
+Also I haven't used Fullpage.js.

 ### 3. Development
 #### Coding